garrardkitchen/resume/content/blog/principles.md

 The above is demonstrative of the 2nd rule; do not depend on the detail.
 As you can see, in the example above, we're depending on an interface method contract and the actual implementational detail is being dealt with by the Lower-level class.

+The above example includes Dependency Injection.
+Although you can accomplish IoC with DI, they are not the same thing.
+IoC does not mention anything about the direction of the dependency.

 ---

 I'm a huge fan of patterns, especially cloud architectural patterns but sometimes, they add unnecessary complicity so beware!

-When I first started learning about patterns - some 18 years ago - I when through some of my code to see if I'd inherently been repeatedly using a pattern ... and I was!
-It was the **lazy loading** pattern...which I continue to use regularly!
+When I first started learning about patterns - some 18 years ago - I went through a few code bases I was involved with at the time to see if I'd subconsciously been repeatedly using a pattern ... and I had been!
+It was the **lazy loading** pattern...which I continue to use regularly today!

 ## [Testing]()

-(unit/functional, and proficient with concepts like TDD & BDD)
+(unit/functional, including concepts like TDD & BDD)

-Requires a detailed spec and test cases.
+For testing to be a success, the details are key.
+These details will come in the form of a specification or from a verbal conversation (always to be confirm in writing).
+If you're luckly, these test cases will be included as ACs (Acceptance Criteria) in the Scrum Story Description.

+Driving your development from a test driven approach ofter results in:

+- Reduction in verbose code
+- less post deploy bug fixing
-Reduction in verbose code, rapid development, succint (do no more, no less than is required)
+- succint (do no more, no less than is required).

+Testing is important.
+Obviously!
+I often refer to testing as 'having your back'.
+It ensures you don't break existing functionality when implement new functionality or dealing with tech debt.
+It also protects new engineers from breaking things as well as extant engineers who may have touched this repository many times before.

+Tests aren't just for new functionality either.
+If you changed extant functionality or responsibility you must modify extant tests or create new tests.
+Ideally, your CI build pipeline should run tests everytime time a commit(s) is pushed to a PR or PR draft.
+This last step is there to again have your back and to safeguard against erroneous code getting into production.

 ## [YAGNI]()

 (you ain't going to need it)

 Do no more, and no less than is required.
-You do not
+You do not want to have to maintain code that is never used or produce code that others have to maintain unwittingly.
+It's very difficult to future proof your code if you do not know what's going to happen, let alone without a specification!
+It's a guess at best so don't waste your time or others.
+Keeps things concise, succint and easy.

+---

 As a Principal Engineer, I consider the above as the foundation to writing quality code.
 The objective of this list, in conjunction with the message I propagate via this list, during discussions, evidence from my own work and by leading from the front  within my role, is one of reminder to me and my colleagues of best practice and commitment to quality and good practice.
 As with all foundations, it forms the base from which more advanced concepts or approaches can be learned.
 An important part of this practice is heuristic - enabling a person to discover or learn something by themselves.
 So, how do I go about doing this?